Key comments that provide future clarity on approach

 - Scope of Business Arrangement remains consistent with the original proposal and continues to incorporate all types of relationships, whether contractual or not, and whether with an outside party or internal affiliate.
 This continues the OCC’s historical perspective of taking an overly broad approach in terms of the types of relationships in scope for this guidance, contrary to industry commentors’ hopes for further clarity or narrowing to limit the scope of applicability of the guidance.

-- The definition of “critical activities” has been revised to emphasize flexibility, calling for each banking organization to consider its own operations to understand those activities that would meet the “critical activity” definition.
-Additionally, the guidance has remained loose (“general” or “vague”) in how an organization identifies “critical activity,” including whether there is a need to align with other regulatory requirements such as resolution planning for large banking organizations, as well as how examiners will evaluate whether an organization is applying a sound methodology to designate which activities and third-party relationships receive more comprehensive oversight.
+- The definition of “critical activities” has been revised to emphasise flexibility, calling for each banking organisation to consider its own operations to understand those activities that would meet the “critical activity” definition.
+Additionally, the guidance has remained loose (“general” or “vague”) in how an organisation identifies “critical activity,” including whether there is a need to align with other regulatory requirements such as resolution planning for large banking organisations, as well as how examiners will evaluate whether an organisation is applying a sound methodology to designate which activities and third-party relationships receive more comprehensive oversight.

-- Throughout their assessment and responses to the comment letters they received, the regulatory bodies have remained consistent in their position to allow organizations flexibility in their approach and remind them that the guidance is a principles-based approach, meaning specific examples provided are there for context and not intended to be a hard-and-fast checklist of activities.
-As an example, several organizations have developed subsets of their third-party risk management programs to address specific types of third parties, such as financial market utilities, telecommunication firms and professional services firms.
-The regulatory bodies address this topic through their commentary to say that organizations can adjust their programs to account for unique circumstances of each third-party relationship but should not take overly broad approaches to categories of third parties without considering the risks of each specific relationship.
+- Throughout their assessment and responses to the comment letters they received, the regulatory bodies have remained consistent in their position to allow organisations flexibility in their approach and remind them that the guidance is a principles-based approach, meaning specific examples provided are there for context and not intended to be a hard-and-fast checklist of activities.
+As an example, several organisations have developed subsets of their third-party risk management programmes to address specific types of third parties, such as financial market utilities, telecommunication firms and professional services firms.
+The regulatory bodies address this topic through their commentary to say that organisations can adjust their programmes to account for unique circumstances of each third-party relationship but should not take overly broad approaches to categories of third parties without considering the risks of each specific relationship.

-The regulatory responses highlight that while changes were made to the proposed guidance to incorporate elements of the most recent OCC FAQ on this topic (OCC 2020-10), largely the changes are intended to allow for organizations to take an approach to third-party risk management that works for their organization’s structure, governance frameworks and risk culture.
-This is extremely important for all organizations as they assess their current-state programs against the finalized guidance, as this also means that there isn’t a silver bullet that will solve an organization’s third-party risk management needs.
-In other words, organizations won’t be able to buy a set of checklists to manage third-party risk effectively and have confidence that this generic approach will align to their own risk appetite and governance frameworks.
+The regulatory responses highlight that while changes were made to the proposed guidance to incorporate elements of the most recent OCC FAQ on this topic (OCC 2020-10), largely the changes are intended to allow for organisations to take an approach to third-party risk management that works for their organisation’s structure, governance frameworks and risk culture.
+This is extremely important for all organisations as they assess their current-state programmes against the finalised guidance, as this also means that there isn’t a silver bullet that will solve an organisation’s third-party risk management needs.
+In other words, organisations won’t be able to buy a set of checklists to manage third-party risk effectively and have confidence that this generic approach will align to their own risk appetite and governance frameworks.

 Key considerations in the guidance

-While a significant portion of the final guidance is substantially similar to the proposed guidance issued in July 2021, following are the main considerations each organization should review as it assesses the impact of the finalized guidance on its enterprise:
+While a significant portion of the final guidance is substantially similar to the proposed guidance issued in July 2021, following are the main considerations each organisation should review as it assesses the impact of the finalised guidance on its enterprise:

-- Establishing appropriate organization structures has been a challenge for the industry since the initial wave of enhanced third-party risk management regulatory guidance in 2013.
-The updated guidance discusses this challenge and makes note that there is no prescribed approach from an organizational structure perspective.
+- Establishing appropriate organisation structures has been a challenge for the industry since the initial wave of enhanced third-party risk management regulatory guidance in 2013.
+The updated guidance discusses this challenge and makes note that there is no prescribed approach from an organisational structure perspective.
 However, in several cases the regulatory bodies note the importance of the individuals involved throughout the lifecycle having the requisite skill sets and experience.
 This should include experts from across various disciplines, including compliance, risk or technology, as well as legal counsel and external support where necessary.
-While this shouldn’t be a surprise, it’s a constant reminder that finding the right organizational model to identify, manage and monitor the associated risks with each third-party relationship is crucial, and those individuals involved throughout the lifecycle can make the difference between a successful or problematic program.
-Larger organizations with mature risk management functions can benefit from centralizing onboarding, due diligence and risk monitoring activities to create efficiencies across the organization.
+While this shouldn’t be a surprise, it’s a constant reminder that finding the right organisational model to identify, manage and monitor the associated risks with each third-party relationship is crucial, and those individuals involved throughout the lifecycle can make the difference between a successful or problematic programme.
+Larger organisations with mature risk management functions can benefit from centralising onboarding, due diligence and risk monitoring activities to create efficiencies across the organisation.
 This can also include dedicated teams focused on overseeing those third parties that have services that meet the “critical activity” definition.
 In other cases, it may be more efficient to have dedicated teams provide end-to-end oversight of specific categories of third parties, such as fintech clients in a banking-as-a-service model.

-- The agencies have broadened the definition of “critical activities” to allow more flexibility for how it is applied to organizations.
+- The agencies have broadened the definition of “critical activities” to allow more flexibility for how it is applied to organisations.
 This raises two major items to consider:

-- The guidance also goes out of its way to note that specific types of activities (such as those highlighted originally in OCC 2013-29) should not be considered “critical” for every organization, but rather each organization should determine what is critical for its own risk profile.
-This is important as it also relates to a concept discussed above where, for an organization that has other requirements to fulfill around mapping critical business processes through its operational resilience program or resolution planning requirements, it should leverage established definitions and program requirements to align on how it will identify and manage “critical activities” with regard to its third parties.
-By allowing this flexibility, most organizations should be able to solve for the problem of having multiple “critical activities” lists within the organization across various stakeholder groups.
+- The guidance also goes out of its way to note that specific types of activities (such as those highlighted originally in OCC 2013-29) should not be considered “critical” for every organisation, but rather each organisation should determine what is critical for its own risk profile.
+This is important as it also relates to a concept discussed above where, for an organisation that has other requirements to fulfill around mapping critical business processes through its operational resilience programme or resolution planning requirements, it should leverage established definitions and programme requirements to align on how it will identify and manage “critical activities” with regard to its third parties.
+By allowing this flexibility, most organisations should be able to solve for the problem of having multiple “critical activities” lists within the organisation across various stakeholder groups.

-- While the lifecycle stages remain consistent in the revised guidance (and OCC 2013-29 guidance, for that matter), some key details are important for organizations to note moving forward.
+- While the lifecycle stages remain consistent in the revised guidance (and OCC 2013-29 guidance, for that matter), some key details are important for organisations to note moving forward.
 These include the following:

-- Operational resilience is discussed in greater detail in the revised guidance, with specific scenarios highlighted for consideration, including whether contracts should require organizations and their third parties to test business continuity plans jointly, a practice that has been more common in recent years.
-This reiterates the importance of connecting an operational resilience program to the third-party risk management methodologies, including the treatment for “critical activities.”
+- Operational resilience is discussed in greater detail in the revised guidance, with specific scenarios highlighted for consideration, including whether contracts should require organisations and their third parties to test business continuity plans jointly, a practice that has been more common in recent years.
+This reiterates the importance of connecting an operational resilience programme to the third-party risk management methodologies, including the treatment for “critical activities.”

-- Ongoing monitoring is summarized with three typical activities: review of performance monitoring reports, periodic visits and meetings to discuss performance and operational issues, and regular testing of key banking organizational controls that manage the associated third-party risks.
+- Ongoing monitoring is summarised with three typical activities: review of performance monitoring reports, periodic visits and meetings to discuss performance and operational issues, and regular testing of key banking organisational controls that manage the associated third-party risks.
 In some cases, this last point tends to be overlooked as these activities traditionally would be connected to business-related testing of internal controls, but the output of that testing can be an early indicator of potential issues for a particular third party.
-As noted above, organizations will need to consider their organizational models and who is responsible for performing the performance- and risk-related monitoring activities, recognizing that there may be efficiencies for larger organizations to centralize key activities (especially for third parties tagged as “critical”).
+As noted above, organisations will need to consider their organisational models and who is responsible for performing the performance- and risk-related monitoring activities, recognising that there may be efficiencies for larger organisations to centralise key activities (especially for third parties tagged as “critical”).

 What it means

-With the updated guidance now finalized, financial services organizations should assess its impact and what, if any, changes are required to current third-party risk management programs.
-Given how closely the final guidance now aligns to the previous OCC guidance, those organizations that are primarily regulated by the Federal Reserve or FDIC may have more work to do than national banks to bring their programs up to date.
+With the updated guidance now finalised, financial services organisations should assess its impact and what, if any, changes are required to current third-party risk management programmes.
+Given how closely the final guidance now aligns to the previous OCC guidance, those organisations that are primarily regulated by the Federal Reserve or FDIC may have more work to do than national banks to bring their programmes up to date.

 Protiviti (www.protiviti.com) is a global consulting firm that delivers deep expertise, objective insights, a tailored approach and unparalleled collaboration to help leaders confidently face the future.
 Protiviti and our independent and locally owned Member Firms provide clients with consulting and managed solutions in finance, technology, operations, data, analytics, digital, legal, HR, governance, risk and internal audit through our network of more than 85 offices in over 25 countries.